Watson-Crick conjugates of words and languages: Appendix

 Then, $y'= \theta(a_{n-1}\cdots a_2 a_1) a_n \in L'$ where $a_1a_2 \cdots a_n \in L^R$. \item $S'\rightarrow^* T_1 {X_{a_1}^o} {X_{a_2}^o} \cdots {X_{a_n}^o} T_2 $: Then, by applying $P_N(3)$, $P_N(4)$, $P_N(5)$, we have

 Now, we have the following cases: \begin{itemize} \item $i=n $: Then,

 Then, $y'= \theta( a_n \cdots a_2 a_1) \in L'$ where $a_1a_2 \cdots a_n \in L^R$. \item $i=n-1$: Then, as $Z=T_1 T_3$,

-which can not derive a sequence of terminals. \item $i < n-1$: Then, Now, we can apply either $P_N(7)$ or $P_N(12)$.
-If we apply $P_N(7)$, then we can not get a string of terminals.
+which can not derive a sequence of terminals. \item $i < n-1$: Then, Now, we can apply one of $P_N(7)$, $P_N(9)$ and $P_N(12)$.
+If we apply $P_N(7)$ or $P_N(9)$, then we can not get a string of terminals.
 Thus, by applying $P_N(12)$, we have